Nambawanda/Alloka-blog/wp-content/plugins/nextgen-gallery/readme.txt

 == Changelog ==

+= V3.2.24 - 03.10.2020 =
+* NEW:     Added feature on Manage Galleries page to search gallery names
+* NEW:     Added filter 'ngg_disable_shortcodes_in_request_api' to disable rendering of NextGen shortcodes in REST
+* NEW:     Added option to automatically watermark images during upload
+* Changed: Minimum PHP version supported is now 5.4
+* Changed: Pope framework now included via Composer
+* Changed: Removed use of 'contextual_help' filter which is deprecated
+* Changed: Renamed nggallery.po to nggallery.pot for better compatibility with Loco Translate
+* Fixed:   Compatibility with Divi Booster
+* Fixed:   Copying images to another gallery caused a PHP warning
+* Fixed:   Featured Image feature was not working
+* Fixed:   Fixed PHP warning sometimes displayed with album breadcrumbs
+* Fixed:   Fixed PHP warning when displaying certain albums
+* Fixed:   No notification was given when moving or copying images on Manage Gallery
+* Fixed:   PHP warning would be displayed when MediaRSS feature was enabled
+* Fixed:   SimpleLightbox would not use image alttext attribute for titles
+* Fixed:   Uploading zip files containing images with uppercase file extensions would fail to extract any images
+* Fixed:   Uploading images with invalid EXIF would reject the image entirely

 = V3.2.23 - 12.02.2019 =
 * NEW:     There is a new setting under Other Options > Misc to disable enqueueing FontAwesome entirely